Chinese firm to invest in UK housing projects

-LONDON A Chinese firm plans to provide investment to launch three housing projects in northern England, Britain's finance ministry said on Wednesday as finance minister George Osborne toured China to boost business ties.
+LONDON A Chinese firm plans to provide investment to launch three housing projects in northern England, the UK Treasury said on Wednesday as Chancellor George Osborne toured China to boost business ties.

 The ministry said the projects, led by Britain's Scarborough Group, are expected to deliver 10,000 new homes, part of the government's efforts to spur development in northern England which has lagged growth in London and the Southeast.